 - The five-star rating covers a wide range of experiences, including what most travelers would consider a good business hotel all the way to a legitimate, international five-star hotel.

-- Price is often the only indication of which five-star you’re dealing with. (read more on this in tip #4)
+- Price is often the only indication of which kind of “five-star hotel” you’re dealing with.

 In bigger cities, finding a hotel located near a strategic subway stop can mean the difference between quick transportation to your next destination or an hour of extra walking.
 To me, that’s often worth the extra $20.

-Can you imagine walking for 20-30 minutes along this crowded Beijing block?
+Can you imagine walking for 20-30 minutes along this crowded Beijing block you see above?

-I enjoy using services like Expedia, Orbitz and others, but when it comes to hotels in China, they lack the one thing that really matters: the listings don’t have lots and lots of photos.
+I enjoy using services like Expedia, Orbitz and others, but when it comes to hotels in China, they lack the one thing that really matters: the listings often don’t have enough photos.

 *Note: I used to recommend eLong but once it was bought out by Expedia, it became much worse.

-As I said above, pricing is often your only indication of quality when it comes to China hotels.
+As I said above, pricing is often your only indication of quality when it comes to best China hotels to choose from.
 It goes against our western “get the best deal” mentality, but if you think about it, it really makes sense.

 Let’s take hotels in Beijing for example.
-In a simple search, I came across the Junyi Runhua hotel that offers rooms for US$59/night.
-I also found the Hilton Beijing hotel that offers rooms starting at US$159/night.
+In a simple search, I came across the Junyi Runhua hotel that offers rooms for between US$55-$70/night.
+I also found the Hilton Beijing hotel that offers rooms starting at more than US$115/night.

 As you plan your travels to China and begin to research the best China hotels, take a moment to consider the following: